mjhmilla/EodHistoricalDataToolkit/README.md

 Note that rankByValueRCashFlowExcessRoic.csv needs to be in the exchange folder (STU in this case)

-13. Aggregate all of the necessary data to generate the illustrated reports.
+13. [DEPRECATED] Aggregate all of the necessary data to generate the illustrated reports.
 The arguments are the exchange (STU), the ranking criteria file (rankByValueRCashFlowExcessRoic.csv) and the output of the last step that contains the ranking which is stored in the rankData folder (rankByValueRCashFlowExcessRoic_ranking.json)

 """./preprocessing.sh STU rankByValueRCashFlowExcessRoic.csv rankByValueRCashFlowExcessRoic_ranking.json"""

-14. Generate the figures and the LaTeX files needed to automatically create a pdf report summarizing this data
+14. [DEPRECATED] Generate the figures and the LaTeX files needed to automatically create a pdf report summarizing this data

 """./postprocessing.sh STU plotByValueRCashFlowExcessRoic.csv rankByValueRCashFlowExcessRoic_report.json"""